mui/material-ui/docs/src/pages/components/tabs/tabs.md

 ## Nav Tabs

-By default tabs use a `button` element, but you can provide your own custom tag or component.
+By default, tabs use a `button` element, but you can provide your own custom tag or component.
 Here's an example of implementing tabbed navigation:

 {{"demo": "pages/components/tabs/NavTabs.js", "bg": true}}